The history of Hopi Ear Candles

 All of our Indian Brand Traditional Ear Candles are supplied by Ancient wisdom and come with a hopi Candle Information sheet

-ALL OF EAR CANDLE PACK ARE AVAILABLE IN LAVENDER, ROSE, SWEET ORANGE AND UNSCENTED AND ARE ONLY £2.49 PER PAIR - TO PURCHASE SEE HERE
+ALL OF EAR CANDLES ARE AVAILABLE IN LAVENDER, ROSE, SWEET ORANGE AND UNSCENTED AND ARE ONLY £2.49 PER PAIR - TO PURCHASE SEE HERE